-- F16.6 The competitors within one category start at equal start intervals.
-Minimum start interval is 2 minutes. - F16.7 All competitors of a particular category shall start in the same start corridor - F16.8.
-Competitors from the same category may not start at the same time in the foxoring competition.
+- F17.7 The competitors within one category start at equal start intervals.
+Minimum start interval is 2 minutes. - F17.8 All competitors of a particular category shall start in the same start corridor

-19. Courses
+F20.
+Courses

-- F19.3 Transmitters including the finish beacon shall be located not less than 250 meters apart.
-The transmitter nearest to the start shall be located not less than 250 meters from the start. - F19.7 Number of transmitters and course lengths assigned to particular categories:
+F20.3 Transmitters including the finish beacon shall be located not less than 250 meters apart.
+The transmitter nearest to the start shall be located not less than 250 meters from the start.